 Check Compensation

 But we’re here to help, so gather up all your information and read on to learn all about initiating a compensation request to your airline by drafting a flight delay compensation letter.

 Before you head straight into writing a compensation letter, take a few minutes to verify you’re actually entitled to compensation due to a delayed flight.
-AirAdvisor’s free flight compensation checker will show you exactly what you’ll request from the airline.
+AirAdvisor’s free tool to check your flight delay compensation eligibility will show you exactly what you’ll request from the airline.

+Check Compensation